Postdoctoral Trainees

 Gloria Gomez

 received her B.A. in Psychology from Rutgers University-New Brunswick.
 She previously coordinated intervention research studies for anxiety disorders at the New York State Psychiatric Institute in NYC prior to UCLA.
-She is currently a first-year graduate student in the Clinical Psychology Ph.D. program.
+She is currently a third-year graduate student in the Clinical Psychology Ph.D. program.
 Her research interests include (1) identifying transdiagnostic mechanisms related to risk for internalizing disorders (e.g., anxiety and depression) in ethno-racially minoritized youth, and (2) improving mental health accessibility via novel treatment delivery methods (e.g., community health workers) in minoritized communities.
 Overall, Gloria hopes to reduce racial and ethnic disparities in mental health utilization and outcomes as well as promote community-based and community-driven mental health care.

 Daniel Saravia